By Michael Wong, JD (Founder/Executive Director, Physician-Patient Alliance for Health & Safety)

 Why are nurse-to-patient ratios important?

-A 2015 Press Gainey report, “Nursing Special Report: The Influence of Nurse Work Environment on Patient, Payment and Nurse Outcomes in Acute Care Settings” found that hospitals with better nurse staffing and work environments tend to have fewer readmissions for heart failure, pneumonia, and myocardial infarction.
+Nurse-to-Patient Ratios are a Patient Safety Issue 2015 Press Gainey report, “Nursing Special Report: The Influence of Nurse Work Environment on Patient, Payment and Nurse Outcomes in Acute Care Settings” found that hospitals with better nurse staffing and work environments tend to have fewer readmissions for heart failure, pneumonia, and myocardial infarction.
 Says the Press Gainey report:

 Staffing and work environments influence the efficacy and the efficiency of nurses’ delivery of discharge instructions that ensure patients understand how to care for themselves and when to seek medical attention post discharge.
 These instructions are critical to reducing readmission rates and must be provided throughout the patient stay … Although readmission rates are generally lower when staffing is better, the nurse work environment has a significant positive impact on readmissions, even in settings with lower staffing scores.

 In a recent letter to Xavier Becerra, Secretary of the Department of Health and Human Services, the American Nurses Association (ANA) calls for concrete actions to address the current crisis-level nurse staffing shortage that puts nurses’ ability to care for patients in jeopardy.
 The ANA letter cites reports of nursing shortages across the United States:

 - Mississippi has reported that it has seen a decrease of 2,000 nurses since the beginning of 2021.

 - Hospitals in Tennessee are operating with 1,000 fewer staff than at the beginning of the pandemic, prompting them to call on their National Guard for reinforcements.